 This deciduous suckering, spreading shrub is native to the Northern Great Plains from Manitoba to Wyoming and Colorado, east to Minnesota and Kansas where it grows on sandy hills, rocky slopes and in open plains.
-It is a member of the rose familym Rosaceae, that also includes almonds, peaches, and landy’s mantle.
-The relatively short-lived plants grow 4-6′ tall and wide, and have leathery oval to oval-lanceolate leaves that are 1-2″ long, have finely toothed margins, and are dark to grayish green before tuning mahagony red in the fall.
+It is a member of the rose family, Rosaceae, that also includes almonds, peaches, and lady’s mantle.
+The relatively short-lived plants grow 4-6′ tall and wide, and have leathery oval to oval-lanceolate leaves that are 1-2″ long, have finely toothed margins, and are dark to grayish green before tuning mahogany red in the fall.
 In spring clusters of 2-4 fragrant white flowers appear that have 5 petals, are 1/3″ across, and give rise to round, 1/2″ wide black edible fruits that are attractive to numerous songbirds.
 In addition, the growth habit of the plants provides roosting and loafing cover for song- and gamebirds, and nesting cover for songbirds.
 Plants tolerate cold, heat, wind and drought so are useful for hedges, screens, and windbreaks in xeriscapes, and seaside gardens.
-The genus name, Prunus, is the ancient Latin name for the plant.
+The genus name, Prunus, comes from the Greek word προύνη meaning plum, a prominent member of this genus.
 The specific epithet, besseyi, honors Charles E. Bessey (1845-1915), American botanist, who significantly contributed to botanical education in the U.S.

 Type: Deciduous shrub

 Growth Rate: Moderate

 Bloom: Clusters of 2-4 fragrant white flowers in early spring